Methodology

 Summary

-This document provides information on the use of statistics published in the Special educational needs in England publication.
-It provides information on how the data is generally used as well as information on the quality and reliability of the data.
-There are a number of points to consider following the implementation of the SEND reforms under the Children and Families Act 2014.
+This document provides information on the statistics published in the Special Educational Needs in England publication.
+It provides information on how the data is generally used, the quality and reliability of the data, and methodology applied.

 Users and usage